fodonnell90-svg/Family-WC/README.md

 # World Cup 2026 Sweepstake — Live Standings

-A self-hosted live leaderboard for a **24-person 2026 World Cup sweepstake**.
+A self-hosted live leaderboard for a **24-person 2026 World Cup Sweepstake**.
 Each player has 2 teams, points roll in automatically as matches finish, and a phone-friendly dashboard shows the standings in real time.